ajhyttin/blica/README.md

 > source('load.R')
 > loud()

+Install any packages that are reported missing here or during the test runs.
+The particular packages the code extensively uses are 'mvtnorm' for truncated normal distribution calculations and 'lpSolve' calculating the MCS taking account the order indeterminacy of the sources which is common in ICA literature.

 Run tests in test.R:

 > test1()

-Install any packages that are reported missing.
+> test2()
+> test3()
+> test4()
+> test5()

+Test should finish in minutes and give MCS value close to 1.
+These tests run only a single seed: you might want to call blica several times and select the best run according to likelihood value obtained, to disregard runs that converge to a local optima.

-How to use Blica in your use case should be appararent from the code of the tests in test.R.
+How to use Blica in your use case should be apparent from the code of the tests in test.R.

 Contact:
 --------